-This virus spreads person-to-person through droplets from coughing and sneezing.
+This virus spreads person-to-person through droplets from coughing, sneezing, breathing, and singing.
 It can also spread when you are close to someone who is infected.
-And it can spread when you touch something that has the virus on it, such as a doorknob or a tabletop.

 Most people who get sick from the virus can recover at home.
-Your doctor may have you take acetaminophen (such as Tylenol) for a fever.
+Your doctor may have you take acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for a fever.
+Your doctor might have you to take medicine to help prevent serious illness.
 Treatment in the hospital for more serious cases includes support, such as help with breathing.